Graphic Design: Color Gradient Guide

 The absence of harsh lines in gradient-based designs sends a message of harmony, leaving the viewer with no time to notice a visual disconnect.
 With a more nuanced emotional palette, your message is more likely to land exactly as intended.

-Gradients should enhance a story and work best when they serve a purpose.
+Aesthetics are important, but gradients should mainly enhance a story and must serve a purpose.

-Use them to guide attention, set emotional tone, or reinforce branding—like Instagram’s signature gradient that became iconic.
+Use the various colors of the gradient to guide attention, set emotional tone, or reinforce branding.
 If a gradient doesn’t support hierarchy, emotion, or brand identity, it risks becoming decoration instead of design.

-Stick to 2–3 colors max.
-Too many stops = messy.
+Stick to about 2–3 colors max.
+Too many = messy.

 Follow the 60-30-10 rule when creating a gradient where the prominent shade occupies 60% of the colors, followed by 30% as the secondary color, and 10% as the accent color.